pourmand1376/hugopapermod_english/content/posts/2024/Record-Google-Meet-OBS/index.md

 ![](audioMixer.png)

 Now, you can `Start Recording`.
+Also, Don't forget to mute all your notifications.

 I hope this is an easy to do tutorial for you.